CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ###Platforms and Frameworks

-Platforms and frameworks are harmful.
+Platforms and frameworks have high costs.
 They constrain the behavior of a program and force it to adopt specific models and strategies.
 They require constant care and feeding.
 Over time the purposes of the platform may crowd out the purposes of the program.
 Poetic Programming encourages programmers to see platforms and frameworks as the most temporary and throw-away part of a program rather than its most deeply entrenched and permanent part.

 ###Frameworks on Top of Frameworks